valarnet/valarnet-blog/pages/about.md

 ---

-I am a Network Engineer with 10+ years of experience in design, implementation, and administration of network solutions.
-I hold a variety of certifications from many vendors such as Cisco, Fortinet, AWS, and  Google.
+I am a Network Engineer with a decade plus experience in design, implementation, and administration of network solutions.
+I hold a variety of certifications from vendors such as Cisco, Fortinet, AWS, and  Google.

 The name of this blog makes a reference to J.R.R.
 Tolkien (Valar) and another realm I love: networking (net).

 Look around this blog and if you feel like it, leave any kind of feedback.

+Two quotes I like most:

+"What you aim at determines what you see." - Unknown

+"The impediment to action advances action.
+What stands in the way becomes the way." - Marcus Aurelius